-- The Best way to enjoy winter is to find a Colorado cities or resort (there's a wide range of amenities and costs) and stay there.
+- The Best way to enjoy Colorado cicites in the winter is to find a Colorado cities or resort (there's a wide range of amenities and costs) and stay there.
 You don't have to be a skier to enjoy Colorado cities and resorts in the winter.

-- The choices of things to do is unlimited, so prioritize the things that tickle your fancy for a Colorado summer or winter vacation vacation and aim your sights on them.
+- The choices of things to do is unlimited at Colorado cities, so prioritize the things that tickle your fancy for a Colorado summer or winter vacation vacation and aim your sights on them.
 Allow plenty of time for stops in between Colorado cities and keep in mind – you can always come back and visit the Colorado cities you missed this time.